 A minimum of 24 graduate units at USC is required for the doctoral degree.

-Each student must take at least 36 substantive units in psychology at USC during the first three years.
-Students must complete one statistics and/or research methods course as well as a set of core courses that cover topics in brain and cognitive sciences and clinical, developmental and social areas, the specifics of which are provided in the department's handbook for graduate students.
-Additional course requirements vary according to specialty area.
+Each student must take at least 44 substantive units in preventive medicine (health), sociology (population) and the spatial sciences (place) at USC during the first three years.
+Students must complete two laboratory rotations (4 units total) as well as a set of core courses that cover topics in biostatistics, demography, epidemiology and spatial sciences, the specifics of which are provided in the Spatial Sciences Institute’s handbook for graduate students.
+Additional course requirements vary according to specialty area and/or dissertation topic.

-During the first and second year, students work on either a master's thesis or a research report of comparable scope and quality.
-A research project done at USC is required of all students (by the conclusion of the summer following the student's second year), regardless of prior graduate work.
+During the first and second year, students work on either a refereed journal article, book chapter or a research report of comparable scope and quality.
+A research project done at USC is required of all students (by the conclusion of the summer following the student’s second year), regardless of prior graduate work.

-The student's ability to master graduate-level course material is first evaluated after completion of no more than 24 units, and not later than the third semester of graduate work at USC.
+The student’s ability to master graduate-level course material is first evaluated after completion of no more than 24 units, and not later than the third semester of graduate work at USC.
 The final screening procedure is the successful completion of a second-year project requirement.
-This evaluation is based on the student's performance in courses taken and on an evaluation of the student's research competence as reflected in the second year research project.
-The project is evaluated by a committee of three faculty, including the student's primary adviser.
+This evaluation is based on the student’s performance in courses taken and on an evaluation of the student’s research competence as reflected in the first- and second-year research projects.
+The projects are evaluated by a committee of three faculty, including the student’s primary adviser.

 Additionally, students are evaluated each year based on adviser input, course work and research progress.

-In preparation for the qualifying examination, each student assembles a five-person qualifying exam committee to direct the student's program of studies and evaluate research competence.
+In preparation for the qualifying examination, each student assembles a five-person guidance committee to direct the student’s program of studies and evaluate research competence.
+The committee must include at least one member from the lists of eligible faculty in Demography, Preventive Medicine and Spatial Sciences listed in the each of the contributing fields specified in the Spatial Sciences Institute’s handbook for graduate students.
 The committee continues to serve until after the qualifying examination has been passed, the dissertation topic approved, and the student admitted to candidacy for the PhD.
-At that time the student assembles a dissertation committee of four or more members (usually consisting of members of the qualifying exam committee, one of whom must be a faculty member from outside the department), who advise on and evaluate the dissertation.
+At that time the student assembles a dissertation committee of four or more members (usually consisting of members of the guidance committee, one of whom must be a faculty member from outside the three contributing departments), who advise on and evaluate the dissertation.

-The qualifying examination evaluates the student's ability to conduct independent scholarship and research.
+The qualifying examination evaluates the student’s ability to conduct independent scholarship and research.
 The student is evaluated based on oral and written presentation of two elements: a written review paper or written exam and the dissertation proposal.
-The qualifying examination is planned, administered and evaluated by the student's qualifying exam committee.
-It should be taken no later than during the fifth semester.
+The qualifying examination is planned, administered and evaluated by the student’s guidance committee.
+It should be taken no later than during the sixth semester.

 Defense of the Dissertation